Fiat again halts Atessa, its only functioning assembly site in Europe

 Isringhausen’s workers in Atessa are currently on strike over the implementation of anti-virus health measures at their plant.

-The FCA spokesman also confirmed the stoppage was partly due to disruptions in parts supply from local manufacturers, including Isringhausen.
+The Fiat spokesman also confirmed the stoppage was partly due to disruptions in parts supply from local manufacturers, including Isringhausen

 Ficco said that at the reopening the Atessa plant was compliant with health requirements set by the government, but that workers were still worried about possible virus contagion.